Study Ceramics, Painting, Drawing,

-Elon brings the worlds of scholarly pursuit and creative expression together in the Department of Art & Art History.
+Elon brings the worlds of scholarly pursuit and creative expression together in the Department of Art.
 The Art major encourages students to sharpen their skills and build confidence as artists as they learn the means of self-expression, master techniques for creative thinking and consider the contexts for their work.

-Art students at Elon gain a foundation in design, drawing and art history, then build skills in areas that include ceramics, painting, photography, and intermedia/digital art.
+Art students at Elon gain a foundation in design and drawing, then build skills in areas that include ceramics, painting, photography, and intermedia/digital art.
 Students can work exclusively in one medium or across several.
 The curriculum culminates in a capstone body of work.

 When you enter Elon’s Art program, you join a community of faculty and students who are excited about Art as a means of expression.
 Small classes and top-notch studios offer an ideal environment for learning and art making.
 Faculty at Elon are experienced artists who are eager to share with students their knowledge and enthusiasm.